jclark208/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Routing and middleware
 - [ ] Describe Middleware?
+Middlewares are functions that work in between server and client and is used to carry information from one to another.
+It is a layer of software that lies  between the operating system and applications.
 - [ ] Describe a Resource?
+The GET, POST, PUT, DELETE methods is a resource.
+Resource can be defined as an object with a type, associated data and a set of method that operate on it.
+The fundamental concept in a restful API is a resource.
 - [ ] What can the API return to help clients know if a request was successful?
+200 code

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? express router
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.